 There are no rules or limitations.
 I’ve helped friends and readers make money through ridiculous means.

-Here’s a random list of side hustles that I’ve encountered lately:
+Here’s a random list of the best side hustles that I’ve encountered lately:

 - Playing in a wedding band.